 Patrol Activities are a key part of the Scout Section program.
 Gilwell Park, Clifford Park and Treetops are campsites where regular scheduled Patrol Camps are available for Scouts.
-Gilwell Park Patrol Camping provides all camping and activity equipment and Scouts only need to come with their food, personal items and copy of their CareMonkey profile.
+Gilwell Park Patrol Camping provides all camping and activity equipment and Scouts only need to come with their food, personal items and copy of their Operoo profile.

-Clifford Park and Treetops require each Patrol to bring all their own camping equipment, food, personal items and copy of their CareMonkey profile.
+Clifford Park and Treetops require each Patrol to bring all their own camping equipment, food, personal items and copy of their Operoo profile.
 To view details of a camp, visit the Patrol Activity Camps page of our website.
-These activity camps can also be presented to your Troop Council as a Patrol Activity.
+These camps could contribute to a project for a Special Interest Area badge.